Transgender man hopeful as date he can join military nears

 "In balancing the equities," the court ruled, "it must be remembered that all plaintiffs seek during this litigation is to serve their nation with honor and dignity, volunteering to face extreme hardships, to endure lengthy deployments and separation from family and friends, and to willingly make the ultimate sacrifice of their lives if necessary to protect the nation, the people of the United States, and the Constitution against all who would attack them."

-A panel of judges on the 4th U.S. Circuit Court of Appeals also refused to delay the January 1 deadline for now.
+A panel of judges on the 4th US Circuit Court of Appeals also refused to delay the January 1 deadline for now.
 Another challenge is pending in the 9th Circuit Court.

-So far, the Department of Justice has not revealed whether it seeks to appeal the rulings.
-Government lawyers could ask for a large panel of judges to review the decision, or go directly to the Supreme Court.
+Late Friday night, a DOJ spokesman said that the government would not appeal the New Year's Day deadline, but would wait instead for the Department of Defense to complete a review.

+"The Department of Defense has announced that it will be releasing an independent study of these issues in the coming weeks," a DOJ spokesperson said in a statement.
+"So rather than litigate this interim appeal before that occurs, the administration has decided to wait for DOD's study and will continue to defend the President's and Secretary of Defense's lawful authority in district court in the meantime."

-But time is short, and Talbott's hopes are high.
+Talbott's hopes are high.

 He said that on Tuesday he plans to call the military recruiter he has been in touch with to schedule an appointment with the Military Entrance Processing Station.
 There he will have physical evaluations and take tests, the first steps in what he hopes will be his military career.